What is a Medicare Part D?

 During this stage you pay a co-pay (dollar amount) or co-insurance (percentage) for each covered drug.
 The plan pays the remaining portion of the drug.

-You remain in this stage until your total drug costs (you + plan) reach $4,660 (in 2023).
+You remain in this stage until your out-of-pocket costs reach $2,000.

 STAGE 3